AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/authentication-keys.md

 **To add authentication keys using an environment variable**:

-1. In the _Cloud Console_, click the configuration icon on the right side of the project navigation.
+1. In the _[!DNL Cloud Console]_, click the configuration icon on the right side of the project navigation.

    ![Configure project](../../assets/icon-configure.png){width="36"}